 Free ServiceNow CIS-Discovery Exam Actual Questions & Explanations

-The ServiceNow Certified Implementation Specialist - Discovery (CIS-Discovery) exam validates your ability to design, configure, and deploy Discovery solutions within the ServiceNow platform.
-This certification is ideal for implementation professionals who work on discovery projects, from initial engagement planning through configuration and CMDB population.
-This page provides a focused study roadmap covering the exam's core domains and practical preparation strategies to help you build confidence and competency before test day.
+The ServiceNow Certified Implementation Specialist - Discovery (CIS-Discovery) exam validates your ability to design, configure, and deploy discovery solutions within the ServiceNow platform.
+This certification is ideal for implementation professionals who work on discovery projects, from initial engagement planning through configuration and deployment.
+This page outlines the core exam topics, question formats, and practical preparation strategies to help you pass with confidence.
+Whether you're new to ServiceNow discovery or building on existing experience, understanding the exam structure and syllabus is the first step toward certification success.

 CIS-Discovery Exam Syllabus & Core Topics